-Additional Tier 1 capital (AT1) Capital that meets certain rules under CRD IV and which comprises the Society's PIBS but only under the transitional provisions.
-Arrears A customer is in arrears when they are behind in meeting their contractual obligations with the result that an outstanding loan payment is overdue.
+Capital that meets certain rules under CRD IV and which comprises the Society's PIBS but only under the transitional provisions.
+A customer is in arrears when they are behind in meeting their contractual obligations with the result that an outstanding loan payment is overdue.
 The value of the arrears is the value of any payments that have been missed.
-Basel III Basel III, issued by the Basel Committee on Banking Supervision, became effective in the UK on 1 January 2014 through CRD IV and sets out the details of strengthened global regulatory standards on bank capital adequacy and liquidity.
-Capital Requirements Directive (CRD IV) CRD IV is the European legislation which came into force from 1 January 2014 to implement Basel III.
+Basel III became effective in the UK on 1 January 2014 through CRD IV and sets out the details of strengthened global regulatory standards on bank capital adequacy and liquidity.
+CRD IV is the European legislation which came into force from 1 January 2014 to implement Basel III.
 It is made up of the Capital Requirements Regulation (CRR) and the Capital Requirements Directive (CRD), outlining the capital requirements framework and introduced liquidity requirements, which regulators use when supervising firms.
-Common Equity Tier 1 capital (CET1) CET1 capital consists of internally generated capital generated from retained profits, other reserves less intangible assets and other regulatory deductions.
+CET1 capital consists of internally generated capital generated from retained profits, other reserves less intangible assets and other regulatory deductions.
 CET1 capital is fully loss absorbing.
-Common Equity Tier 1 ratio Common Equity Tier 1 capital as a percentage of risk weighted assets.
-Capital Conservation Buffer (CCB) A buffer to be held by all financial institutions, set at 2.5% of RWA, which can be drawn down in times of stress.
-Countercyclical buffer (CYB) An option available to European Authorities to implement an additional capital buffer to prevent excessive growth in domestic economies.
-Counterparty credit risk Counterparty credit risk is the risk that the counterparty to a transaction could default before the final settlement of the transaction's cash flows.
-Credit Quality Steps A credit quality assessment scale as set out in CRR Articles 111 - 141 (Risk weights under the Standardised Approach to credit risk).
-Credit risk This is the risk that a customer or counterparty fails to meet their contractual obligations.
-Debt securities Assets representing certificates of indebtedness of credit institutions, public bodies or other undertakings excluding those issued by central banks.
-Derivative financial instruments A derivative financial instrument is a contract between two parties whose value is based on an underlying price or index rate it is linked to, such as interest rates, exchange rates or stock market indices.
-The Society uses derivative financial instruments to hedge its exposure to interest rates.
-Expected Credit Loss (ECL) The present value of all cash shortfalls over the expected life of the financial instrument.
+Common Equity Tier 1 capital as a percentage of risk weighted assets.
+A buffer to be held by all financial institutions, set at 2.5% of RWA, which can be drawn down in times of stress.
+An option available to European Authorities to implement an additional capital buffer to prevent excessive growth in domestic economies.
+Counterparty credit risk is the risk that the counterparty to a transaction could default before the final settlement of the transaction's cash flows.
+A credit quality assessment scale as set out in CRR Articles 111 - 141 (Risk weights under the Standardised Approach to credit risk).
+This is the risk that a customer or counterparty fails to meet their contractual obligations.
+Assets representing certificates of indebtedness of credit institutions, public bodies or other undertakings excluding those issued by central banks.
+A derivative financial instrument is a contract between two parties whose value is based on an underlying price or index rate it is linked to, such as interest rates, exchange rates or stock market indices.
+The Society uses derivative financial instruments to hedge its exposure to interest rate risk.
+The present value of all cash shortfalls over the expected life of the financial instrument.
 The term is used for accounting for impairment provisions under the new IFRS 9 standard.
-External Credit Assessment Institution (ECAI) An ECAI (e.g. Moody's, Standard and Poor's, Fitch) is an institution that assigns credit ratings to issuers of certain types of debt obligations as well as the debt instruments themselves.